Your Freelance SEO Content Writer for Hire

 Using all my notes up to this point, it’s time to start slinging ink.

-Lastly, I’ll edit and optimise the content so that it’s ready to go.
 Here’s a few things you can expect to see:

 • Internal links to relevant content